 With that, the treaty was signed and the Shinobi left, with a copy of the document to take back to their alliance.

 Once they were gone, Sakura straightened and folded her arms against her chest, "Are all of you actually all right with such a decision?
-Once those people come in, the culture of the people here, will completely disappear with the newcomers mingling with the residents.
+Once those people move in, the culture of the people here will completely disappear with the newcomers mingling with the residents.
 Are you fine with with seeing the old ways forgotten?"

-Koharu sighed, her age had never been more apparent then in that moment, "I thought you didn't care Lady Haruno."
+Koharu sighed, her age had never been more apparent than in that moment, "I thought you didn't care Lady Haruno."